 - a.
-School has only one entry/exit.
+During the consultation, it was noted that the school currently has only one main entry/exit, which can also use by delivery vehicles.
+There is another gate at the side that could be used by students, but according to the principal, it is currently inaccessible due to ongoing construction in that area.
+Additionally, many students live near F. Cruz Street.
 Having a single entry/exit point can lead to congestion, especially during peak hours, and poses a safety risk in emergency situations (Figure B-1). - b.
-Access going to the retrofitting site is the same access/way of the students.
-Mixing student foot traffic with vehicular access to the working area increases the likelihood of accidents, especially during busy hours (Figure B-1).
+Access going to the designated space/staging area is the same access/way of the students.
+Mixing student foot traffic with vehicular access to the staging area increases the likelihood of accidents, especially during busy hours (Figure B-1). - c.
+The entrance/gate is also located within the affected building.